On this page

 - Transfer your entire KiwiSaver balance to an Australian super fund that is regulated by the Australian Prudential Regulation Authority (APRA).
 You cannot do partial transfers, nor transfer KiwiSaver retirement savings to a self-managed super fund (SMSF).

 Please note that you will not be allowed to make the transfer if your KiwiSaver funds transfer would exceed the Australian non-concessional (after-tax) contributions cap.
-This cap is currently $100,000 a year or $300,000 in any three-year period under the bring-forward rule.
+This cap is currently $110,000 a year or $330,000 in any three-year period under the bring-forward rule.
 Transfers under this amount will be treated as contributing to your non-concessional contributions cap.
-And if you’re aged over 65 you must also satisfy the work test in order to make the transfer.

 Your Australian super fund will request the following information about your KiwiSaver transfer: